Competitive shooter Dillen Easley shares with ShootSteel.com his thoughts on 3-Gun rifle setups for competition:

 Upgrade your optic…I know, the Vortex guy who hoards Razors is mentioning this LAST.
 Well, great optics don’t guide a bullet onto steel better than a budget optic…they make it easier.
 Just like with triggers, once you experience good glass, it can be hard to go backwards, so don’t pretend like I didn’t

-That’s your low hanging fruit when it comes to “wants” and those are the “wants” that make the largest differences.
+That’s your low hanging fruit when it comes to “wants” and those are the “wants” that make the largest differences in 3-Gun rifle setups for competition.

 So, what do I use?
 I have 3 primary rifles for TacOps, Modified, and Open divisions and 1 rifle for Heavy TacOps.
 They’re all nearly identical for a reason, so any differences will be noted.
 There are some WANTS listed that are not exactly low hanging fruit and that you may find you do not like as much as I